bmodepri/e-learning-platform/README.md

 #### :white_check_mark: Prepare your environment:

-:one: clone the repository from git
+:one: clone the repository from [git](https://github.com/bmodepri/e-learning-platform.git) (all three solutions are already included)
 :two: run:
 ```
 $ yarn install